 An introductory into prepaid cards.

 Prepaid cards are commonly referred to as prepaid credit cards but function more like a debit card than a credit card.
-Where credit cards extend a line of credit to cardholders, prepaid cards users can only spend what they deposit to their card account, which can help if you are trying to control your money.
+Where credit cards extend a line of credit to cardholders, prepaid cards users control their spending by how much they load, which can help if you are trying to manage your money.
 Learn more about prepaid cards, their features and how they can benefit you.
 MasterCard and Visa debit cards are accepted.

 A prepaid card industry study conducted by CFSI (Center for Financial Innovation).